Additional Support Needs (ASN)

-For all enquiries about additional support needs, please discuss first with the head teacher or principal of your child's school or nursery.
-If you require further information, please contact, Quality Improvement Officer for Children & Young People with Additional Support Needs on 01595 744024.
+For all enquiries about additional support needs, please discuss first with the Head Teacher or principal of your child's school or nursery.
+If you require further information, please contact, Lesley Simpson, Quality Improvement Officer for Children & Young People with Additional Support Needs on 01595 744024.

 What information and support is available outwith education to support families whose children have additional support needs?

 For information and contact details about Health Services for children and young people in Shetland, please click on the NHS Shetland link below: